 - Local anesthetic.
 This is an injection that numbs a small area of the body where the procedure is being performed.
 You will be awake and alert but feel no pain.
 This is often used for procedures such as removing a mole, stitching a deep cut, or setting a broken bone.

-- Before surgery – In the days or weeks before your surgery, your physician anesthesiologist will be sure you are fit for surgery and prepare you for the procedure by asking detailed questions about your health, examining you and reviewing tests.
-Your physician anesthesiologist will answer your questions about the surgery and anesthesia.
-Be sure to let your physician anesthesiologist know about any medical problems you have, such as heart disease, diabetes or asthma, what medications you are taking (prescription, over-the-counter and herbal supplements) and whether you’ve had problems or concerns with anesthesia in the past.
+- Before surgery – In the days or weeks before your surgery, your anesthesiologist will be sure you are fit for surgery and prepare you for the procedure by asking detailed questions about your health, examining you, and reviewing tests.
+Your anesthesiologist will answer your questions about the surgery and anesthesia.
+Be sure to let your anesthesiologist know about any medical problems you have, such as heart disease, diabetes, or asthma; what medications you are taking (prescription, over-the-counter, and herbal supplements); and whether you’ve had problems or concerns with anesthesia in the past.
 Use this time to ask questions.
 Understanding your care will make you feel more comfortable and confident as you prepare for surgery.
-Your physician anesthesiologist will create an anesthesia plan developed specifically for you to ensure a safe and successful procedure.
+Your anesthesiologist will create an anesthesia plan developed specifically for you to ensure a safe and successful procedure.

-- During surgery – The physician anesthesiologist manages your pain control and closely monitors your anesthesia and vital body functions during the procedure, working alone or with an Anesthesia Care Team.
-Your physician anesthesiologist will manage medical problems if they occur during surgery, as well as any chronic conditions you have such as asthma, diabetes, high blood pressure and heart problems.
+- During surgery – The anesthesiologist manages your pain control and closely monitors your anesthesia and vital body functions during the procedure, working alone or with an Anesthesia Care Team.
+Your anesthesiologist will manage medical problems if they occur during surgery, as well as any chronic conditions you have such as asthma, diabetes, high blood pressure, and heart problems.

-Physician anesthesiologists specialize in pain control, and some focus their practices on treating patients with chronic pain.
-If you suffer from pain that won’t go away, such as migraine headaches, back pain or pain caused by a condition such as fibromyalgia, ask your doctor about a referral to a physician anesthesiologist who specializes in treating chronic pain.
+Anesthesiologists specialize in pain control, and some focus their practices on treating patients with chronic pain.
+If you suffer from pain that won’t go away, such as migraine headaches, back pain, or pain caused by a condition such as fibromyalgia, ask your doctor about a referral to an anesthesiologist who specializes in treating chronic pain.

-Physician anesthesiologists are highly skilled medical experts.
-“As a physician anesthesiologist, we have the depth of training and experience to be able to react and save a life.” – Sonya Pease, MD
+Anesthesiologists are highly skilled medical experts.
+“As an anesthesiologist, we have the depth of training and experience to be able to react and save a life.” – Sonya Pease, MD